google/deepvariant/docs/deepvariant-quick-start.md

   --num_shards=1 \ **How many cores the `make_examples` step uses.
 Change it to the number of CPU cores you have.**
 ```

+NOTE: If you want to look at all the commands being run, you can add
+`--dry_run=true` to the command above, which will print out all the commands
+but not execute them.

 This will generate 5 files and 1 directory in `${OUTPUT_DIR}`:

 ```bash